Triton171/dsa-cli/Readme.md

 Once your bot is running, you can invite it to your server or message it directly.
 It will try to interpret any message starting with "!" as a command.
 Write "!help" for a list of commands.

+The server permission `Manage Nicknames` and the channel permissions `View Channel`, `Send Messages`, `Read Message History` are required.

 ## Configuration
 When first run, a config folder and default config files (`config.json`, `dsa_data.json`) will be created.
 The location depends on your operating system: